The need for protection in the United States

-- Providing direct protection: Not only does there need to be a systemic and cultural uprooting of the violence that permeates so much of U.S. society, but in there is also an immediate need for direct civilian protection at certain flashpoints for violence, from neighborhood events to community actions).
-NP continues to train new staff and volunteers to deescalate conflicts without weapons, liaise between groups, accompany vulnerable communities, and more.
+- Providing direct protection: Not only does there need to be a systemic and cultural uprooting of the violence that permeates so much of U.S. society, but there is also an immediate need for direct civilian protection at certain flashpoints for violence, from neighborhood events to community actions.
+NP continues to train new indiviudals to deescalate conflicts without weapons, liaise between groups, accompany vulnerable communities, and more.

 Many other organizations have requested our assistance with ongoing trainings and mentoring.
 We are fielding further requests here.

-- Reimagining school safety: After the Minneapolis School Board voted to end their contract with Minneapolis Police to provide security as schools, NP collaborated with Minneapolis Public Schools to train and mentor unarmed school safety specialists.
-Now, NP is partnering with the school district to develop a Student Peace Advisory Group.
-The students will take the lead in developing new school safety initiatives and co-create trainings and engagement strategies to foster the safety and belonging of all.
-School districts around the country have expressed interest in this model of holistic school safety and many have already replicated this work or will be doing so in the future.
+- Reimagining school safety: After the Minneapolis School Board voted to end their contract with Minneapolis Police to provide security at schools, NP collaborated with Minneapolis Public Schools to train and mentor unarmed school safety specialists.
+NP has also partnered with the school district to develop and co-coordinate a student peace advisory group: 15 students have taken the lead in developing new school safety initiatives and co-create trainings and engagement strategies to foster the safety and belonging of all.

 Read more about our work in the United States.